treeverse/lakeFS/docs/enterprise/getstarted/quickstart.md

   </ul>
 <div markdown="1" id="docker-compose-no-sso">

-For simplicity the example does not use SSO and only supports basic authentication of access key and secret key.
+### Instructions

-1. Create `docker-compose.yaml` file with the following content
+1. Create a `docker-compose.yaml` file with the following content
 2. Run `docker compose up` in the same directory as the `docker-compose.yaml` file.
-3. In your browser go to <http://localhost:8080> to access lakeFS UI.
+3. In your browser, go to <http://localhost:8080> to access lakeFS UI.

 ```yaml
 version: "3"